Prunus avium 'Annabella' - 1/2 STDS BR

 * easy to care for

-* heat-loving, sensitive to late frost
+* heat-loving, sensitive to late frost, cannot be planted over, stem protection recommended

 Bark